Skip to main content

 • Cllr Tumi Hawkins – Ward councillor for Caldecote and Lead Cabinet Member for Planning

-• Alice Hamlin – CFCI Trustee and architect
+• Richard Owers – CFCI Trustee and architect

-• Adam Knaggs - CFCI Trustee and Contractor
+• Dan MacKenzie – CFCI Trustee and contractor

 The David Mackay Award for Engineering and Sustainability, the Contractor Award and the Craftsmanship Award will be judged by the above judges.
 Please note that not all judges will attend the site visits.